• HOME

 You could be spending hours, days, multiple WEEKS putting in the time, with getting minimal results, because you’re not doing the exercise properly.

-I’ve been a trainer for almost 18 years (!) and besides incorrect form, these are 3 of the top mistakes I see people make.
+I’ve been a trainer for almost 18 years (!) and besides incorrect form, here are the top 3 mistakes you’re making in your workouts:

 Exercise Mistake #1: Lifting too FAST, aka the wrong tempo or speed of exercise.